 Figures and tables

-Articles can also contain figures, tables and links.
+Articles can also contain figures and tables.
 Tables should be sent as separate Excel files.
 All other figures are sent in as separate picture files (for example jpeg).
 Tables and figures are marked with running numbers and their place in the text must be clearly indicated.
 Picture files should be of high quality.
 The name of the photographer should be always be added.
 Please make sure you have the right to use the picture(s)!

 Images and figures need to be provided with text alternatives in order to make their content available to readers who can’t see them.
 For more information, please see Accessibility.